Here are a few things to help you in your preparations....

 Just as individual governments have certain requirements for civil marriage (e.g., a marriage license, blood tests), the Catholic Church also has requirements before Catholics can be considered validly married in the eyes of the Church.
 A valid Catholic marriage results from four elements: (1) the spouses are free to marry; (2) they freely exchange their consent; (3) in consenting to marry, they have the intention to marry for life, to be faithful to one another, and to be open to children; and (4) their consent is given in the presence of two witnesses and before a properly authorized Church minister.
 Exceptions to the last requirement must be approved by Church authority.

-If a Catholic wants to marry a non-Catholic, how can he or she assure that the marriage is recognized by the Church?
+If a Catholic wants to marry a non-Catholic, how can they assure that the marriage is recognized by the Church?

 In addition to meeting the criteria for a valid Catholic marriage (see question #3), the Catholic must seek permission from the local bishop to marry a non-Catholic.
 If the person is a non-Catholic Christian, this permission is called "permission to enter into a mixed marriage."
 If the person is a non-Christian, the permission is called "dispensation from disparity of cult."
 The priest or deacon helping to prepare the couple for marriage can assist with this permission process.